 - 120.1.5 The Human Resources Director may direct that leave requests be retained in the department and maintained in a manner so as to be readily available for audit, review or analysis by Department of Human Resources and Office of Labor Standards Enforcement staff. - 120.1.6 Except as otherwise provided in these Rules, leave granted for the period stated on the prescribed form may be extended or abridged only with the approval of the appointing officer or designee.
-An employee who does not return to work on the approved date shall be deemed as away without official leave and shall be subject to automatic resignation as provided elsewhere in these Rules. - 120.1.7 Except when an employee requesting sick leave has accumulated unused sick leave with pay credits and except for employees eligible for military leave with pay, witness or jury duty leave, disability leave or leave due to battery as provided elsewhere in this Rule, or for authorized holiday or vacation, leaves shall be without pay. - 120.1.8 Refer to the Probationary Period Rule on leave during the probationary period. - 120.1.9 Exempt employees shall be granted paid sick leave pursuant to Administrative Code Chapter 12W provisions and may be granted leaves in accordance with the provisions of this Rule.
+An employee who does not return to work on the approved date shall be deemed as away without official leave and shall be subject to automatic resignation as provided elsewhere in these Rules. - 120.1.7 Except when an employee requesting sick leave has accumulated unused sick leave with pay credits and except for employees eligible for military leave with pay, organ or bone marrow donor leave with pay, witness or jury duty leave, disability leave or leave due to battery as provided elsewhere in this Rule, or for authorized holiday or vacation, leaves shall be without pay. - 120.1.8 Refer to the Probationary Period Rule on leave during the probationary period. - 120.1.9 Exempt employees shall be granted paid sick leave on the ninetieth (90th) day of service.
 The decision of the appointing officer shall be final and not subject to appeal. - 120.1.10 An appointee shall not be required to sign a resignation form as a condition of approval of a leave. - 120.1.11 Leaves granted under this Rule shall be indicated on time rolls as designated by the Controller. - 120.1.12 An authorized leave granted under this Rule shall not be considered as a break in the continuous service of an employee.